Img-Diff: Contrastive Data Synthesis for Multimodal Large Language Models: More Empirical Supports and Details

+We list additional experimental details and extensions of our data synthesis method in the supplementary material, and conduct further experiments to validate the effectiveness of the \textsc{Img-Diff} dataset.

+\paragraph{Further Experiments and Analysis.} In \Cref{sec:appendix_other_image_difference_dataset}, we compare the \textsc{Img-Diff} dataset with existing image difference datasets on characteristics and performance, validating its superiority.
+In \Cref{sec:appendix_data_size}, we discuss the relationship between the data volume and model performance improvement.
+By appropriately expanding the dataset, we achieve further improvement in model performance.
+In \Cref{sec:appendix_diversity_lexicon}, we explore the use of lexicons for object replacement and validate its effectiveness in enhancing diversity.
+In \Cref{appendix_cocot}, we evaluate our dataset using the Contrastive Chain-of-Thought method, further confirming that our dataset enhances the model's ability to recognize image differences.
+In \Cref{sec:appendix_other_mllms}, we validate the effectiveness of the \textsc{Img-Diff} dataset on MLLMs of different scales.

+\paragraph{Implementation Details.} In \Cref{sec:ablation_study}, we investigate the effect of different filtering intensities on the performance of the generated datasets.
+In \Cref{appendix:additional_details}, we present additional experimental details, including image pair preprocessing, model training procedures, model selection, filtering thresholds, and time consumption.

-In addition to object replacement, determining the presence or absence of objects is also crucial.
-We reform the ``object replacement'' workflow by integrating an object erasing process, which generates an extended dataset that focuses on object removal.
-This new data prompts MLLMs to analyze which image in an image pair contains a specific object.
+\paragraph{The ``Object Removal'' Exploration.} In \Cref{appendix_rm_data}, we generate an extended dataset that focuses on object removal, which prompts MLLMs to analyze which image contains a specific object.
+The new data brings further improvement to the fine-tuned MLLM.

-By incorporating this ``object removal'' data into the ``object replacement'' dataset, we observed an improvement in performance on eight MLLM benchmarks for LLaVA-1.5-7B, increasing from 3.06\% to 3.91\%.
-In contrast, the improvement for MGM-7B slightly decreased from 1.28\% to 1.1\%.
-One possible reason for this is that the original training data for MGM-7B has already included a substantial amount of new object existence data compared to LLaVA-1.5.

-Based on this exploration, we suggest including ``object removal'' data as a valuable option to enhance MLLMs, particularly when the finetuning data for MLLMs is limited and lacks sufficient examples related to object presence.
-More details regarding the "object removal" data are presented in Appendix \ref{appendix_rm_data}.